 What makes a good prophecy?

-Most of us can easily spot bad prophecies—tabloid predictions by psychics such as Jeane Dixon or Sylvia Browne, for example.
-And not even many Christians are sucked into the end-of-the-world predictions by such “prophets” as Harold Camping.
+Most of us are pretty skeptical of bad prophecies and can spot them easily—tabloid predictions by psychics such as Jeane Dixon or Sylvia Browne, for example.
+Not even many Christians are sucked into the end-of-the-world predictions by such “prophets” as Harold Camping.
+(There’s a great infographic of Christianity’s many end-of-the-world predictions here, and I write about Harold Camping’s ill-advised venture into prophecy in 2011 here and here.)

 We regularly find big surprises in the news—earthquakes, wars, medical breakthroughs, and so on.
-These startling events are what make useful prophecies.
+These startling events are what make good prophecies.

 Nostradamus is another example of “prophecies” that were so vague that they can be imagined to mean lots of things.
 Similarly, the hundreds of supposed Bible prophecies are simply quote mining.
 You could also apply the identical process to War and Peace or The Collected Works of Shakespeare to find parallels to the gospel story, but so what?